(Last updated: April 7, 2023)

 - What are the barriers of the event’s design or service that are directly related to the disability?

 - What accommodations do you need to have access to this event?

 - What are accommodations you have received in the past for a similar event?

 Determining if an Accommodation is Reasonable

 Accommodations that do not fundamentally alter or change a program or service, or result in an undue administrative burden or hardship to the university are reasonable.
-The cost of an accommodation is generally not considered an undue hardship to the university, however, with the exception of accommodations that ensure effective communication, such as sign language interpreting or communication access real-time translation (CART), the university may implement alternative accommodations that are effective in lieu of the requested accommodation.
+The cost of an accommodation is generally not considered an undue hardship to the university, however, with the exception of accommodations that ensure effective communication, such as sign language interpreting or professional live captioning, the university may implement alternative accommodations that are effective in lieu of the requested accommodation.

 Secure the Approved Accommodation